hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractTheStepOfSearchingByKeywordIntoAMethod.md

-# Abstract the step of searching by keyword into a method
+# Extract the step of searching by keyword into a method

 Let's package the step of searching by keyword into a method `searchByKeyword` in "buy_book.rb".
 An it should look like: